openstack-charmers/openstack-bundles/stable/openstack-telemetry/README.md

 ## Components

- - 3 Nodes for Nova Compute and Ceph, with RabbitMQ, MySQL, Keystone, Glance, Neutron, OVN, Nova Cloud Controller, Ceph RADOS Gateway, Cinder and Horizon under LXC containers.
+ - 3 Nodes for Nova Compute and Ceph, with RabbitMQ, MySQL, Keystone, Glance, Neutron, OVN, Nova Cloud Controller, Ceph RADOS Gateway, Aodh, Gnocchi, Ceilometer, Memcached, Cinder and Horizon under LXC containers.

 All physical servers (not LXC containers) will also have NTP installed and configured to keep time in sync.